J. Hamilton Lewis: Later career

-In 1930, Lewis was again elected to the Senate; he was reelected in 1936 and served from March 4, 1931 until his death.
+In 1930, Lewis was again elected to the Senate; he was reelected in 1936 and served from March 4, 1931, until his death.
 He again served as the Majority Whip, this time from 1933 until his death.
 In addition, he was chairman of the Committee on Expenditures in Executive Departments from 1933 until his death.

 In 1932, Lewis went to the Democratic National Convention in Chicago, as the "favorite son" candidate of Illinois, at the behest of Chicago mayor Anton Cermak.
 Cermak's hope was to use Lewis to keep the Illinois delegates from supporting Franklin Delano Roosevelt, but Lewis later withdrew his name from consideration and released his delegates, many of whom went to FDR and helped secure him the nomination.

-As a member of the foreign relations committee, he told the Associated Press in 1938 that Hitler was not going to fight over Czechoslovakia saying, "(Czechoslovakia) is a small matter than could be settled at any time."
+As a member of the foreign relations committee, he told the Associated Press in 1938 that Hitler was not going to fight over Czechoslovakia saying, "(Czechoslovakia) is a small matter that could be settled at any time."
 Sixteen days later Hitler annexed parts of Czechoslovakia, with the assent of Great Britain and France.